 All articles and reviews, including unsolicited pieces, are published initially (after receiving approval from reviewers) with a quick turnaround on the blog site Religious Theory.
 The exception are those articles solicited through calls for special issues.
 Such a policy allows immediate and much wider visibility for authors as well as improved feedback.
 Articles published in this format will be published as is once they are submitted and approved, although authors will be allowed to corrected typos or grammatical problems, and they will be vetted in advance by the journal’s copy editors as well.

-At the same time, all weekly, online articles (not including reviews) will be republished in PDF format within one of the quarterly issues of the journal within 18 months after appearing in Religious Theory starting with the Winter issue (2017-18).
-Authors in this instance will be permitted to make minor revisions for republicaton and to receive advance proofs before the volume goes “live.”
+At the same time, select weekly, online articles (not including reviews) will be republished in PDF format within one of the quarterly issues of the journal within 18 months after appearing in Religious Theory starting with the Winter issue (2017-18).
+These articles will undergo a second peer review.

 Book Reviews and Review Copies